AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Triangle.md

 // access the annotations() object of the plot to work with annotations var controller = plot.annotations();

-// create a triangle annotation controller.triangle({
+// create a Triangle annotation controller.triangle({
     xAnchor: '2006-03-14',
     valueAnchor: 25.14,